-Brands and agencies are using Relative Insight to measure the qualitative impact and effectiveness of their advertising efforts.
+Brands and agencies are using our text analysis software to measure the qualitative impact and effectiveness of their advertising efforts.
 Throughout this series, we aim to reveal the components of iconic campaigns across five distinct industries – Health and Beauty, Technology, Food and Drink, Retail and Other.

 For part three in our series, we’ll be exploring what makes a memorable food and drink advert.

 To identify the adverts which have become legendary amongst the public, we conducted a survey.
 We asked people to name the trailblazer campaigns that have made a lasting impact on them and explain why.

 Based on these responses, we segmented the answers by industry and then gathered YouTube comments, social media commentary and forum discussions around each campaign.
 For the food and drink segment, we chose to analyse classic campaigns from Cadbury’s, Coca-Cola, Hovis and Budweiser amongst others.

 Next, we uploaded the text data to Relative Insight, comparing comments around each advert to all others in the category.
 This gave us powerful insight into what resonates with the consumer and helped us to pinpoint key tricks for creating the perfect food and drink advert.

 Coca-Cola, Hilltop (I’d Like to Buy the World a Coke)

 1. Use a memorable song with a key message

 Released in 1971, the melody behind Coca-Cola’s Hilltop campaign – “I’d like to teach the world to sing” – immediately struck a chord with viewers.
 The soft-drinks goliath received 100,000 letters regarding the commercial, with viewers pleading radio stations to play the song.
 In our analysis, we found this to be true of today’s viewers, who were 5.7x more likely to mention the song or jingle, and their memories associated with it.

 2. Bring people together through advertising